 Nerve cells are also called neurons, which is why we call our devices neuron sensors.

 IoT sensors operate by combining five different processes: Data collection, connectivity, storage, analysis, and reporting.
 Remember our nerve cell analogy?
 These five processes effectively turn the IoT sensors into a digital nervous system.

-The IoT sensors can collect all kinds of data, like pressure, humidity, rotations, temperature, connectivity, vehicle tire health, and more.
+The IoT sensors can collect all kinds of data, like pressure, humidity, rotations, temperature, connectivity, and more.
 The IoT monitoring typically recurs every three seconds, with reports sent every other minute.

 Connectivity makes IoT sensors incredibly useful since it allows for remote monitoring and distribution of information across networks.
 You can collect data from any number of devices and send it to the cloud for storage or analysis.

 Data storage is an essential feature of IoT monitoring since the sensors collect data continuously.
 The storage size is rarely large, but the amount of information is considerable and enables comprehensive process and system analysis.

 The analysis of data collected by IoT sensors is crucial to improving business performance.
 By interpreting large amounts of raw data, you get meaningful insights that help you adjust systems and processes to increase efficiency.

 IoT sensors make consumption monitoring, performance monitoring, and risk prediction more proficient.
 In addition, IoT monitoring promotes efficiency by enabling remote control and constant surveillance of vital operations.

 Applying IoT sensors ensures that your systems, machines, and processes operate at maximum capacity and optimal performance.
 Simultaneously, you can keep track of equipment and strategically employ maintenance to avoid production standstills.

 IoT sensors function like nerve cells; they signal when you need to be careful and when it is safe to push your company harder.
 To clarify this, let’s consider a real-life example from one of our customers, a planing mill.